AnduroProject/alys/README.md

 Ensure that the chain is configured to start post-capella (set `shanghaiTime` to 0).

-The Alice sidechain expects the bridge contract to be pre-deployed at `0xbBbBBBBbbBBBbbbBbbBbbbbBBbBbbbbBbBbbBBbB`, this is set in `alloc`.
+The Alys sidechain expects the bridge contract to be pre-deployed at `0xbBbBBBBbbBBBbbbBbbBbbbbBBbBbbbbBbBbbBBbB`, this is set in `alloc`.

 ## Chain Spec

-When you start the Alice sidechain it will use a chain spec to configure it's own genesis block based also on the Geth genesis configured above.
+When you start the Alys sidechain it will use a chain spec to configure it's own genesis block based also on the Geth genesis configured above.
 We provide [`chain.json`](./data/chain.json) for local development assuming three nodes (instructions above) or using `--chain=dev` will start a single node network.
 See the annotations below for how to configure a new setup:

 ```json
 {